+Maintaining consistency with your brand identity when asking for customer reviews is essential to a consisten customer experience.
+Your brand is more than just a logo or a color scheme; it’s the personality and values that define your brand.
 This is why brand identity is so important — it drives how your customers see your brand and how they feel when they interact with you.
 In return, developing a strong recognition of your brand amongst customers helps build trust and credibility.

 The brand then waits another seven days to send an email to customers who failed to leave a review after the first ask.
 This gives the customer another opportunity to leave a review at a new time that might be more convenient for them.

 Another brand, Vegamour, uses data in Okendo to accurately time when to send requests based on how long the customer has been using a particular product.
 For example, for their gray hair products, they wait three months to send a review request since that’s how long it typically takes for customers to see results.